Johnnie Taylor: Death

 Taylor died of a heart attack at Charlton Methodist Hospital in Dallas, Texas, on May 31, 2000, aged 66.
 Stax billed Johnnie Taylor as "The Philosopher of Soul".
 He was also known as "the Blues Wailer".
 He was buried beside his mother, Ida Mae Taylor, at Forrest Hill Cemetery in Kansas City, Missouri.

 His highly complex personal life was revealed after his death.
 Having six accepted children and three others with confirmed paternity born to three different mothers, the difficulties associated with executing his will were presented in an episode of the TV program The Will: Family Secrets Revealed called "The Estate of Johnnie Taylor".
 In a 2021 Rolling Stone article, Fonda Bryant, one of the nine heirs of Taylor's estate, shared some of the complexities that she and her other siblings have had to deal with during the past decade regarding her father's royalty payments from Sony Music.
 Bryant believed that the alleged lack of transparency concerning those payouts was reason enough for Sony to disclose her father's personal information.
 Sony's refusal to do so left Bryant and the other heirs in the dark.
-Music industry attorney Erin Jacobson stated in the article that "'a label is not just going to turn over a bunch of financial records to anyone that asks for it.'"
+Music industry attorney Erin M. Jacobson stated in the article that "'a label is not just going to turn over a bunch of financial records to anyone that asks for it.'"
 An audit is a viable option for "heirs who are distrustful of a label's accounting" practices.
-The down side to doing one, though, is the exorbitant amount of money that it would cost to do so, something to "unrealistic for most heirs like Bryant."
+The down side to doing one, though, is the exorbitant amount of money that it would cost to do so, something too "unrealistic for most heirs like Bryant."